vcrolack/pass-generator/flow.md

       * What happen if the form is blank
       * What happen if the form is full
     * Assing values for the checkboxes
-3. Add functionality to security level (WIP)
+3. Add functionality to security level (DONE)
     * Create a range of security
       * In this range have to length validation
       * Plus for use symbols, numbers, capital letters and lower letters